 If you find it difficult to socialize without alcohol and would like to talk with a professional about strategies for connecting to others without substances, we welcome you to connect with Counseling and Psychological Services.

 Other Alcohol Considerations for This Time

 For some people, alcohol can stimulate participation in “social smoking/vaping.”
-Because smoking is associated with more severe COVID, avoid smoking altogether.
-There is also evidence that vaping is associated with COVID.
+Because smoking increases risk for viral illness, avoid smoking altogether.
+There is also evidence that vaping is associated with viral illness.
 If alcohol is a cue for smoking or vaping for you, avoid alcohol as well.
-Sharing devices can also share coronavirus as well as other viruses and bacteria.
+Sharing devices can also share viruses and bacteria.